seonman/HarmanDeveloperDocs/docs/Android/programming-guide.rst

 Overview
 ^^^^^^^^^^

-There are two kind of entities in HKWirelessHD audio streaming - one source device and one or more destination devices.
+There are two kinds of entities in HKWirelessHD audio streaming - one source device and one or more destination devices.
 Source device sends audio stream to destination devices (speakers), and destination devices receive the audio stream from source and play it.
-Therefore, audio streaming is done in one-to-many way.
-That is, there is one single source device streaming an audio file, and multiple destination devices receive the audio stream with synchronization with each other.
+Therefore, audio streaming is done in a one-to-many way.
+That is, there is one single source device streaming an audio file, and multiple destination devices receiving the audio stream with synchronization with each other.

 In case of multi-channel streaming, each speaker is assigned with a role to process a dedicated audio channel.
 For example, a speaker can take left channel or right channel in stereo mode.